 A medium-sized business with reasonably experienced accounting software users who are looking for minimal customizability and maximum value can benefit from the use of QuickBooks, especially if they are not looking for a great deal of interactivity with other software, aside from simple Microsoft Office output files (like Excel or Access).
-Small businesses that need a software package with minimally adaptable invoices, payroll activity, and sales tax records capabilities, will also find this to be an acceptable solution.
+But mid-level companies on the smaller end of the spectrum may very well run into the same issues as SMBs (see above).

 In many cases, larger businesses will demand a platform that is more adaptable and customizable, and offers a number of additional options and special attributes.
 In fact, QuickBooks is limited in that there are typically only a certain number of licenses available, and your large business may need greater scalability to be effective.
 Yet in the case of a larger company performing mostly uncomplicated accounting tasks, QuickBooks can easily be a more cost-effective alternative to enterprise level accounting solutions.

 The bottom line: While QuickBooks is certainly a great product for some businesses, it is not necessarily the best option for all types of companies.
 If you consider yourself (or your business) an amateur accounting software user, perhaps QuickBooks is not the right tool for you.
 Yet if you’re either already familiar with the platform or somewhat knowledgeable about accounting products, then a trip to our software comparison chart might be worth your time.

 Browse our compilation of quality on-premise and hosted accounting programs in our free downloadable Top 15 Accounting Software comparison report.
 You can also browse all of our content on QuickBooks reviews, alternatives and best-practice tips by visiting the Accounting Software resource center.